Table of Contents

 This uniform look creates a less fussy style, which blends into the living spaces well.
 In the right home, this is the perfect solution to a more “livable” kitchen.

 Colored appliances in an open kitchen add design and style that help it match the rest of the house.
 Viking has had a line of colored appliances for several years.
-They look great in a mid-century modern home, or an eclectic, ultra niche home.
-They are perfect for the homeowner who loves to have fun with their decor.
+They look great in a mid-century modern home, or eclectic, ultra-niche home.
+They are perfect for the homeowner who loves to have fun with their décor.

-Like black stainless appliances in 2015, slate appliances are on trend this year.
+Slate appliances are on trend this year.
 GE is the first to make them.
-Slate is easy to keep clean and resists the dreaded fingerprints that make stainless steel difficult.
+A matte slate finish is easy to keep clean and resists the dreaded fingerprints that make stainless steel difficult.
 Like stainless, slate matches any cabinet or countertop finish, and is style-neutral.
 The brushed stainless handles add a pop of shine, complimenting other appliances.
 [Kitchen by Southington Appliances Kathy from Connecticut Appliance]

 What Appliances Should I Choose?

-Personal Story: We just bought a slate appliance package for our kitchen…I love them!
-We have an open floor plan (you can see from the front door all the way to the back of the house where the kitchen is…they look beautiful.)
+For our next appliance purchase, we bought a slate appliance package for our kitchen…I loved them!
+We had an open floor plan (you can see from the front door all the way to the back of the house where the kitchen is…they look beautiful.)

 My opinion as a REALTOR®…it depends on your home.
 If you have a traditional home, choose something that goes with your traditional home’s style.
 If you have a modern, contemporary, or mid-century modern home, choose what compliments it.